IntersectMBO/cardano-node/doc/reference/Polls.md

 ### Using --answer

-We can skip the interactive screen providing our response right away with the flag `--answer <Index>`.
-For example, if we vote for **Option A** which corresponds to index [0]:
+We have the option to bypass the interactive screen by providing our response directly using the `--answer <Index>` flag.
+For instance, if we vote for **Option A**, which corresponds to index [0], we can use the following command:

 ```
 cardano-cli governance answer-poll \
 --poll-file poll.cbor \
 --answer 0 > poll-answer.json
 ```
-which immediately outputs
+which immediately outputs:

 ```
 Question to ask